EdwinTechnologies/PPK_Blade/README.md

 Brute Force PuTTY Private Key Files
 --------------------

+DISCLAIMER: I am NOT responsible or liable for any damages or loss caused or sustained by this program!

 This program uses multithreading to crack PuTTY Private Key Files

 ## Getting Started